 The CPU is actually one of the most important pieces of the puzzle when deciding on your server’s specifications.

-You can outfit your server with either a single processor or dual processors, depending on your needs.
+For your specs, you can go with either a single processor or dual processor, depending on your needs.
 Dual processors give you at least twice the amount of processing power of a single processor, even more in some cases.

 The clock speed and number of cores both have a bearing on performance, so don’t only look at the clock speed (GHz) when comparing.

-If you’re not sure how many processors you need, get in touch with us and we’ll help you make the right choice.
+If you’re not sure which processor is best for you, you can use our Server Recommendation Wizard or get in touch with us and we’ll help you make the right choice.

 RAM measurements are similar to what you see in PCs but may seem low in comparison.
 2GB of RAM isn’t enough to run most modern applications on the desktop but it may be plenty for your web server if your website is made up of text content with a few images.